“It was a strange, crazy and wonderful place to be”

 Read an article about AfrikaBurn last year and told myself I’d like to attend it.
 Little did I know what was in store just a few months later.
 Thankful to have met and worked with the amazing Sustainable Livelihoods Foundation music collective with my fellow talented artists, it has been such a beautiful journey.
 Getting to experience life how I personally believe it was intended for us to be living was absolutely magical.
 The love, FREEDOM, safety, peace, happiness and sense of community… Not needing to use…In nature, one with the earth and skies.
 I still feel dreamy.
 AfrikaBurn was everything I had imagined it to be and so much more!!!
 We did it.
 I’m already going to start preparing for 2020” – Tremaine

-It is a privilege to be part of a project that provides an opportunity for these extraordinarily talented artists who have limited access to the networks that can make a different, to pull the hard punches and belt out their songs.
+It is a privilege to be part of a project that provides an opportunity for these extraordinarily talented artists who have limited access to the networks that can make a difference, to pull the hard punches and belt out their songs.
 SLF’s process of artist evaluation and recording has allowed the team to showcase their talent to an audience that loved every bit of what they had to offer.
-These songs that have been co-produced in collaboration with London musician Arthur Collier, will culminate in the debut studio album, “State of the Nation”, due for release in early July 2019.
+These songs that have been co-produced in collaboration with London musician Arthur Collier, will culminate in the debut studio album, “State of the Nation”, due for release later in 2019.
 It reflects on contemporary South Africa 25 years into democracy, and includes a wide variety of musical influences and artistic impressions from poetry, Rap, R&B, to ballads and break beats.
 This process, including detailing the travel, encounters, artists’ stories, recording and release of the album has been captured in a documentary that is being collaboratively produced with Substance Films.

 As we bid farewell to the dust, grit and endless space and quiet, and head back to the land of dense built environments and permanent connectivity, I hold tight to the words of one of our crew members: “To the wild wind and journeys.
 To being alive and simply being.
 To the musicians who are the state of the nation.
 It’s been magical meeting you.”
 Because why not try and live a different life.
 To do better, be better and give more than we take.